 Better Futures Minnesota

-We envision a future where men who want to build a better life for themselves, can.
-A future where men, predominantly African American, returning from prison have the supports they need to stay out of prison.
-A future where men who want to succeed aren’t locked out of opportunities, but they have access to the fundamentals everyone needs to build a healthy, happy life for themselves and their family.
+We work to build healthy communities operating at the intersection of racial, social, economic, and environmental justice.
+We envision a future where men who want to build better lives, can.
+Where men, predominantly African American, returning from prison have supports they need to stay out of prison.
+A future where men who want to succeed aren’t locked out of opportunities, but have access to fundamentals everyone needs to build healthy, happy lives for themselves & their families.